Direct applications to Deakin for Trimester 1 2024 close 18 February 2024

 Engineering offers an exciting future with an increasing demand for graduates globally.
-Study the Master of Infrastructure Engineering and Management and your learning will focus on practical, real-world learning, so you graduate with relevant industry skills and experience.
-Gain hands-on experience with project-based and workplace learning with access to world-class facilities and equipment at your fingertips.
+Deakin's Master of Infrastructure Engineering and Management (Professional) has a focus on practical, real-world learning, so you graduate with relevant industry skills and experience.
+Gain hands-on experience with project-based and workplace learning with access to world-class facilities and equiment at your fingertips.

-This two-year professional program extends your knowledge in infrastructure engineering through a unique blend of engineering and architecture units.
-Upon graduation, you’ll be equipped with knowledge and skills to plan and engineer significant infrastructure projects through the consideration of technological, economic and social impacts in both regional and metropolitan profiles.
+This two-year professional program extends your knowledge in infrastructure engineering through a unique blend of engineering and construction management units.
+Upon graduation, you will be equipped with the knowledge and skills to plan and engineer significant infrastructure projects through the consideration of technological, economic and social impacts in both regional and metropolitan profiles.

 Want to develop innovative solutions to large-scale infrastructure challenges?